INTERNATIONAL SPECIAL INTEREST GROUP

 Promote the group

-There are many benefits to participating in this international SIG.
+There are many benefits to participating in an international SIG.
 Examples include:

 -